 Step 3: Then press Ctrl + V when you want to paste it.

 Step 4: Alternatively, find and select your screenshot, press Ctrl + C to copy it to the clipboard, and then press Ctrl + V to paste it — just like Windows.

 Screenshots captured by Chrome OS are ready to share, but if you need to edit them first, familiarize yourself with the built-in image editor.
 Here’s how to use it:

 Step 1: Click the blue Files folder icon on the Shelf and select Images or Downloads listed on the left.

 Step 2: Double-click on your screenshot to open it in the Gallery app.
 If it’s not your default image viewer, right-click on the file and select Gallery on the pop-up menu.

-In addition to the three main editing tools, you’ll see buttons to Undo and Redo any changes you make.
+Step 4: In addition to the three main editing tools, you’ll see buttons to undo and redo any changes you make.

 If you’re using a Chrome OS-powered desktop (Chromebox) or an external keyboard plugged into a Chromebook, the keyboard probably uses a standard function key row instead of Chrome’s dedicated button row.
 Here are the Chrome OS commands that replace the typical function key commands:

 - F3 — Refresh